Hulk (footballer): 2024: Copa Libertadores runner-up

 On 9 March, Hulk scored his 100th goal for Atlético Mineiro in a 2–0 win over América in the semifinals of the 2024 Campeonato Mineiro.
 He then scored in both legs of the final against Cruzeiro, finishing the tournament as its top scorer (7 goals) for the fourth time in a row, an unprecedented feat, overtaking the three-peats of Ninão (1928–30) and Tostão (1966–68).
 This meant that he had now played 10 matches over the course of six finals for Atlético Mineiro, scoring ten goals to help his side to six victories and four draws.
 In November, however, Atlético lost both legs in the final of the 2024 Copa do Brasil to Flamengo and then lost the 2024 Copa Libertadores final to Botafogo 1–3, despite assising his side's only goal in that match.
 After the match, Hulk was in tears as he apologized to the fans for the loss.

 A few months earlier, on 21 July, Hulk, just four days shy of his 38th birthday, scored his 50th Série A goal with a brace in a 2–0 win over Vasco da Gama; this was also his 20th brace with the club.
 With 19 goals scored in the 2024 season, Hulk reached the mark of 114 goals for Atlético, thus surpassing Diego Tardelli to become the club's top scorer in the 21st century.

+2026: Farewell

+On 2 May 2026, Hulk mutually terminated his contract with Atlético Mineiro, ending his five year stay with the club.
+His final match for Atlético ended up being a Copa do Brasil fifth round first leg match against Ceará on 23 April, in which he came off the bench in the 61st minute for Mateo Cassierra.

+Fluminense

+On 5 May 2026, Hulk joined Fluminense on a free transfer and a contract running until December 2027.